Kidnapping of Liri Albag: Advocacy for Albag's release

 Albag's father, Eli, was one of the more visible participants in the Israeli hostage deal protests.
 He reported being routinely attacked and harassed for calling for Albag's release and criticizing the Israeli government.
 In October 2023, a counterprotester called Eli a "traitor" and wished for Albag's death.
 After finance minister Bezalel Smotrich said in February 2024 that releasing the hostages was not the most important goal of the Gaza war, Eli criticized his remarks.
 The Albag family received a funeral wreath in April 2024 with the statement: "May her memory be a blessing - Liri Albag.
 But everyone knows the country is more important."
 Shin Bet said it might have been sent by Iran.
 In September 2024, Eli protested outside a Likud event.
 Counterprotesters threw eggs at him, called him a "cancer", and accused him of being funded by Hamas.
 The incident was condemned by MK Miki Zohar.

 Release

 On 24 January 2025, Hamas announced that Albag and three other female IDF soldiers would be released the next day as part of the hostage exchange during the January 2025 Gaza war ceasefire.
 For each female soldier released by Hamas, Israel agreed to release 50 Palestinian prisoners, of whom 30 were serving life sentences.
-The next day, Hamas handed over Albag and fellow IDF observers Naama Levy, Karina Ariev, and Daniella Gilboa to the Red Cross in Palestine Square in Gaza.
+The next day, Hamas handed over Albag and fellow IDF observers Naama Levy, Karina Ariev, and Daniella Gilboa to the Red Cross in Palestine Square in Gaza City.

 After her release

 In June 2025, Albag declared her intention to return to the Israel Defense Forces.

-During Operation True Promise III she said that Iranian intelligence benefits from published photos of Israel and these should be avoided.
+During Operation True Promise III, she said that Iranian intelligence benefits from published photos of Israel and argued that such photos should be avoided.

 In July 2025, Albag met with Gal Gadot along with freed hostages Doron Steinbrecher, Naama Levy, Moran Stella Yanai, and Ilana Gritzewsky.